shotamomma/labwiki/content/wiki/Organize your audio data collected via PCIBex.md

 - A `sound/` subfolder with all unzipped audio files

 > [!tip] **Next step**
-> Check out [[Using automatic transcription to speed up sentence production data coding]] for speeding up your transcription.
+> Check out [[Using automatic transcription to speed up sentence production data coding]] for a way to speed up your transcription using an automatic transcription software (whisper).